-- User Interface Issues: Including a screenshot along with a clear description of the problem can really help us understand what needs to be resolved.
+- User Interface Issues: Including a screenshot along with a clear description of the problem can really help us understand the issue.
 For an efficient utility to take UI screenshots, we recommend a browser plugin called "Lightshot", or use your OS's built-in snipping tool.

-- Problems with Calls: For problems with call flow, the Call-ID is how we identify which calls are affected.
+- Problems with Calls: For problems with call flow, the Call-ID is how we identify affected calls.
 It helps us isolate customers, providers, and/or channels that may be affected.
-Call-ID is found in the Logging section by clicking on a call, and then copying the ID to right of the panel.
+Find a Call-ID in the Logging section by clicking on a call, and then copying the ID to right of the panel.

-- Clear and Concise Issue Description: All of the above steps contain more ways for you to be able to identify your problem, troubleshoot it, and then communicate the problem(s) clearly in the event of contact.
+- Clear and Concise Issue Description: The above steps contain more ways for you to be able to identify your problem, troubleshoot it, and then communicate the problem(s) clearly in the event of contact.